-You can keep cooked dishes warm using the "Keeping warm" heating type.
-This will avoid condensation developing, and means you will not have to wipe out the cooking compartment.
+You can keep cooked dishes warm using the top/ bottom heating type at 70 °C. This will avoid condensation developing, and means you will not have to wipe out the cooking compartment.

 Do not keep cooked dishes warm for longer than two hours.
 Be aware that some dishes may continue cooking whilst being kept warm.
 Cover the dishes if necessary.